grzesjam/SDIP-kzk-simple-output/README.md

-# SDPI kzkgop to simple output
+# SDIP kzkgop to simple output

 SDPI KZKGOP is tracking system for delays in city buses in Silesia (Without any API).